docker-hy/docker-hy.github.io/part2.md

       wordpress_1  | Complete!
 WordPress has been successfully copied to /var/www/html ...

 We see that Wordpress image creates files in startup at `/var/www/html` that also needs to be persisted.
 The Dockerfile has this line <https://github.com/docker-library/wordpress/blob/6a085d90853b8baffadbd3f0a41d6814a2513c11/php7.1/apache/Dockerfile#L44> where it declares that a volume should be created.
-Docker will create the volume, but it will be handled as a anonymous volume that is not managed by compose, so it's better to be explicit about the volume.
+Docker will create the volume, but it will be handled as an anonymous volume that is not managed by compose, so it's better to be explicit about the volume.
 With that in mind our final file should look like this:

 ```
 version: '3.5'